ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/getusage.md

 # Monitor Overall Slurm Usage

 To enable research groups to monitor their combined utilization of cluster resources, we have developed a suite of `getusage` tools.
-We perform nightly querries of Slurm's database to aggrigate usage (in `cpu_hours`) broken down by user, account, and partition.
+We perform nightly queries of Slurm's database to aggregate usage (in `cpu_hours`) broken down by user, account, and partition.
 These data are available both through each cluster's Open OnDemand and as a command-line utility.

 ## Open OnDemand Web-app